 This can be a challenge for companies that have quickly grown on a transactional model only, like many successful ecommerce businesses.
 But taking the time to focus in on your company’s value proposition, your typical customer persona and the ecosystem that will continue to support your success, is invaluable as you position for growth.

 According to Harvard Business Review, there is are two simple questions you can consider related to strategy and organizational effectiveness:

 How well does your business strategy support the fulfillment of your purpose?

 How well does your organization support the achievement of your business strategy?

 According to their research, high performing companies are the best aligned companies.
 It’s that simple.

 Tools that run an e-commerce empire: Download the tech stack mindmap that enables $8M annual with only 2 full-time employees

 TL;DR: Remember, if your team doesn’t understand your strategy, then they are in your boat, but not always rowing the same direction as you.

 2: Don’t Skip Research & Discovery

-For our E-Commerce Strategy Reports, we take a deep dive into a company’s overall opportunity by reviewing everything from the competitive set, E-Commerce channel opportunities to pricing strategy and marketplace outlook.
+For our E-Commerce Strategy Reports, we take a deep dive into a company’s overall opportunity by reviewing everything from the competitive set, E-Commerce channel opportunities, to product discovery, pricing strategies, and marketplace outlook.
 The goal is to gather insight in order to craft a strategic plan for the best approach to selling the company’s products through all the possible online channels.